Facebook

 6. Wireless dimming (Bluetooth, wifi, ZigBee, radio frequency)

-We can see that LED lighting dimming is all dimmed by the lamp's power supply.
+We can see that LED lighting dimming is controlled by the lamp's power supply.
 The main function of the dimming system is to give a command signal to the power supply.
 In addition to triac dimming, a special signal line must be set up to transmit the signal, which is inconvenient.

 So, can wireless networks be used to transmit dimming signals?
 The answer is yes, and they are being used increasingly.
 The most used is the Bluetooth Mesh solution.